stevenmhunt/nftls/docs/cli/request.md

     -o csr.json
 ```

-If you're concerned about exposing your private key by writing it to an environment variable, you can optionally omit the `<signing key>` parameter after `request token` and the command-line tool will automatically prompt you to enter your key into a secure input prompt.
+If you're concerned about exposing your private key by writing it to an environment variable, you can optionally omit the `<signing key>` parameter after `request token` or set it to `stdin` and the command-line tool will automatically prompt you to enter your key into a secure input prompt.

 Once you have successfully generated your CSR file you can provide it to a registrar who can verify your information and then issue a certificate through the Certificate Authority (CA).